 If you click on a Logo, it appears in the top-right corner of your stream.
 Logos should be 512x512px JPG or PNG files.

-Overlays let you put custom branding or frames in your live stream, or you can use overlays as transitional graphics.
+Overlays let you add up to 50 custom frames or info banners in your live stream, or you can use overlays as transitional graphics.
 Overlays should be 1920x1080px JPG or PNG files.

 A custom Background is a great way to make sure your stream is on-brand!
 Backgrounds should be 1920x1080px JPG or PNG files.